haseebasim/Speech-Assistant/README.md

   And also check if you have got a 32bit python or 64bit
 Installation:
-  Go to the folder where it is downloaded for example cd C:\Users\foobar\Downloads Install using pip e.g pip install <filename with extension>
+  Go to the folder where it is downloaded for example cd C:\Users\foobar\Downloads Install using pip e.g pip install file